Build confidence for your next ride in the city

 Hand signals are the only effective way of communicating with other vehicles.
 In any case of turning or slowing down, make sure your arm is fully visible to all vehicles around you.

 To make a right turn signal you have 2 options.
 You can either signal with your left arm by making an L shape signal or with your right arm.
 In each case, make sure your arm is fully visible to all around.

 To make a signal left, use your left arm and point to the left.
-Make sure your full arm is extended and clear to drivers in front of you and behind you.
+Make sure you full arm is extended and clear to drivers in front of you and behind you